emilinedoerr/viraldrugDB/README.md

 - All scripts in scripts/ folder.

 - All DDL and other files are located in the data/ folder.

+### License
+This project was created with an MIT License.

 ###  References used to write code: